-Nowadays there are so many ways to raise funds for your venture beyond dipping into your savings.
+Nowadays there are so many ways to raise funding for your small business beyond dipping into your savings.
 From tax incentive schemes to traditional bank loans, Jonathan Amponsah, CEO of The Tax Guys, explains ten finance options for small businesses

 1. Family and friends

-It's common in the early stages for parents, siblings or friends to financially support your business.
+It's common in the early stages of a business for parents, siblings or friends to financially support your business.
 This option is most suitable for businesses that need initial support to prove the concept can be successful, to the point where they can seek other funding.

 It's a quicker funding process with flexible terms.
 Depending on how much interest you pay your friends and family, this could be a great investment for them.